How to Start Digital Memorials with QR Code Gravestones

 Steps to set up a QR code gravestone:

-- Create a memorial page (dedicated service or self-hosted web page)
+- Create a memorial page: Use a dedicated service (Forever.com, QR Memories, etc.) or a self-hosted web page

-- Convert the page URL to a QR code
+- Convert the page URL to a QR code: Generate with error correction level H